-Before you send your cover letter, ensure that it is carefully tailored to each employer.
-Each letter should demonstrate your knowledge of the target company and the position.
-Also, make every effort to address your letter to a person by name instead of to "Dear Sir/Madam" or "To Whom It May Concern."
-Your letter should fit easily on one page, be well organized, and should include a specific next step in the final paragraph.
+Carefully tailor your cover letter to each employer, demonstrating your knowledge of the company and the position.
+Make every effort to address your letter to a person by name instead of to "Dear Sir/ Madam" or "To Whom It May Concern."
+Your letter should fit easily on one page, be well organized, and include a specific next step in the final paragraph.

 Read your letter carefully and correct any misspellings or errors.
-If you are applying for a job at company X, make sure that you refer to company X in the body of the letter and that the letter is addressed to a person at that company.
-It's a good idea, as well, to use a filename for the electronic version of the letter that names the company.
+If you are applying for a job at company X, refer to company X in the body of the letter and address it to a person at that company.
+It's a good idea to use a filename for the electronic version of the letter that names the company.
 In the rare case that the letter is going by postal mail, it should be printed with black ink on high-quality paper, and your signature should be in black ink.